 Detached house – €8,000

-All homeowners whose homes were built and occupied before 2011 can apply for the home insulation grant from the SEAI.
+All homeowners whose homes were built and occupied before 2011 can apply for SEAI grant for home insulation.
 Funding is only be issued once per property for each type of works.
-Any properties which has previously availed of wall insulation through any government scheme therefore won’t qualify for further support for insulation works.
+Any properties which has previously availed of wall insulation through any government scheme therefore won’t qualify for further a further SEAI grant for insulation works.

 The Main Benefits of Home Insulation